 "Overall December cargo performance was assisted by additional belly-hold capacity as airlines accommodated an expected year-end boost to travel.
 As shortages of labor and storage capacity remain, governments must keep a sharp focus on supply chain constraints to protect the economic recovery," said Walsh.

-reported a rise in international demand of 3.6% in 2021 compared to 2019 and a fall in international capacity of 17.1%.
+Asia-Pacific airlines reported a rise in international demand of 3.6% in 2021 compared to 2019 and a fall in international capacity of 17.1%.
 In December airlines in the region posted an 8.8% increase in international demand compared to 2019.
 Demand for goods manufactured in the region remains strong, including PPE.
 International capacity remained constrained in December down 10% compared to the same month in 2019.
-North American carriers

-reported a 3.6% increase in international demand in 2021 compared to 2019 and a fall in capacity of 17.4%.
+European carriers reported a 3.6% increase in international demand in 2021 compared to 2019 and a fall in capacity of 17.4%.
 In December airlines posted an increase in international demand of 6% compared to 2019.
 International capacity was down 5.9% in December 2021 compared to pre-crisis.
 European carriers have been significantly affected by supply chain and airport congestion and localized capacity constraints.
-Middle Eastern carriers

-reported an increase in international demand of 10.6% in 2021 compared to 2019 and a fall in international capacity of 10.1%.
+Middle Eastern carriers reported an increase in international demand of 10.6% in 2021 compared to 2019 and a fall in international capacity of 10.1%.
 Growth decelerated towards the year-end, partly driven by a downward trend in volumes on the large Middle East-Asia route.
 In December airlines in the region recorded a 5.7% increase in international demand compared to December 2019.
 International capacity decreased by 9.2% in December compared to the same month in 2019.
-Latin American carriers